Shivam241/task-manager/README.md

 - Drag-and-drop functionality is disabled in filtered views to maintain task order consistency

 ## Submission
-The code is committed to the `dev` and pulled into `main` of the GitHub repository: https://github.com/Shivam241/task-manager
+- The code is committed to the `dev` and pulled into `main` of the GitHub repository: https://github.com/Shivam241/task-manager
+- A vercel deployment also can be accessed here : https://task-manager-psi-azure.vercel.app/